Stamatia2020/smart-fridge-ase-2019/README.md

 # Smart Fridge
-A simple Spring Boot Swing JAVA application following the guidelines of the Advanced Software Technology course 2019.
+A simple Spring Boot Swing JAVA application following the guidelines of the Advanced Software Engineering course 2019.
 Utilizes a file-embedded H2 database for persistence with JPA + Hibernate ORM.

 ### Development Setup Instructions